josechan202/professional-website/_pages/about.md

 In my spare time, I enjoy playing basketball on the weekends, which helps me stay active and unwind.

-Feel free to explore my portfolio to see my work, and don’t hesitate to reach out if you’d like to connect!
+[//]: # (Feel free to explore my portfolio to see my work, and don’t hesitate to reach out if you’d like to connect!)

 [//]: # (The city shaped my personality and gave me my shine also kept me stuck)